 Rachelle Chartrand has been involved in the film industry for over fifteen years, first as the creative producer of numerous short films, including a co-production shot in South Korea, then as president of Women in Film and Television Vancouver and now as an award-winning screenwriter, script consultant and producer.

-Rachelle was one of six producers from across Canada chosen to participate in the Producers Lab at the 2018 Whistler Film Festival, and a producer on DOWNLOADED, a VR narrative short directed by Ollie Rankin and starring Tiera Skovbye (NURSES, RIVERDALE), which had its world premiere at the 2019 Venice Film Festival, the first BC made project to ever be accepted, and was listed on Forbes' 2019 "Top 50 XR Experiences."
-Her, and My Precious Picture's, first feature film CHAINED was completed in 2020.
+Rachelle was one of six producers from across Canada chosen to participate in the Producers Lab at the 2018 Whistler Film Festival, and a producer on DOWNLOADED, a VR narrative short directed by Ollie Rankin and starring Tiera Skovbye (NURSES, RIVERDALE), which had its world premiere at the 2019 Venice Film Festival and was listed on Forbes' 2019 "Top 50 XR Experiences."
+Her, and My Precious Picture's, first feature film CHAINED was completed in August 2020 and had its World Premiere at the Vancouver International Film Festival.

 As a screenwriter, Rachelle has won numerous wards and has had projects in development with some of Canada's biggest production companies.
 Theory of Evelyn, a TV Series she co-created with Titus Heckel, is in development with Sepia Films and is a recipient of the highly competitive 2020 Creative BC/CMF Regional Predevelopment Program.
 The pilot episode “Black F*#King Holes” was a Quarter-finalist in the Austin Film Festival Screenplay Competition as well as in the Script Pipeline Competition.